jules-pecaoco/FLAMES-Project/README.md

-# Prelim roject_FLAMES
+# Prelim Project_FLAMES
 Members
 Shane Michael Magallanes
 Jules Alfonz R. Pecaoco

+Good Day Sir, this is the Final Prelim Project of #Members.

-#Will only work using Intellij IDE
+Will only work using Intellij IDE Sir